Transportation in Montreal: Intercity passenger service

 VIA Rail, which is headquartered in Montreal, provides rail service to other cities in Canada, particularly to Quebec City, Ottawa, and Toronto with several trains daily on its Quebec City-Windsor Corridor.

-Amtrak, the US national passenger rail system, also provides service to Montreal, operating its Adirondack daily between Montreal and New York City.
+Amtrak, the US national passenger rail system, also provides service to Montreal, operating its Adirondack train daily between Montreal and New York City.

 All intercity trains operate out of Central Station.
 VIA and Amtrak trains also stop at several suburban stations, the largest of which is at Dorval, adjacent to the airport.

 Regional passenger service

 Regional passenger train service, geared largely to daily commuters to Montreal's central business district, is operated by Exo.
 Six train lines operate out of the Lucien-L'Allier and Central stations with Parc, Vendome, De La Concorde, and Sauvé as secondary stations.
 These facilities are all stops on the Metro system as well.
 Lines are operated under contract by Canadian National and Canadian Pacific.
 In some cases, Exo owns the track and infrastructure.